AGhoudi/next/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to
+The easiest way to deploy your Next.js app